LorenzoOlearo/LorenzoOlearo.github.io/_posts/2024-06-06-blending-diffusion-models.md

 #### Conclusions
-The results of this research show that diffusion models are capable of blending different concepts, however, from our findings, there is no definitive method to do so.
-Each of them exhibits different behaviors and results which results vary depending on the semantical distance between the two concepts, as well as the spatial similarity of the two images synthesized from the respective prompts.
+The results of this research show that diffusion models can blend different concepts, however, from our findings, there is no definitive method to do so.
+Each of them exhibits different behaviors and effects as results vary depending on the semantical distance between the two concepts, as well as the spatial similarity of the two images synthesized from the respective prompts.

-This research is part of my Master's thesis on understanding the spatial behavior of Diffusion Models.
+This research is part of my Master’s thesis on understanding the spatial behavior of Diffusion Models.
 If you are interested in this topic and would like to collaborate feel free to contact me through any of the contacts at the bottom of this page.
 I will update the post with the link to the paper as soon as it is published.
 Stay tuned!